 The message class for your data.
-A message class name can contain from 1 to 8 alphanumeric characters; do not specify blanks or parentheses as message class name characters.
+A message class name can contain from 1 to 8 alphanumeric characters; do not specify page 6-15.

-For more information about specifying a message class, see "Specifying the message class for free-format data" on page 6-8 and "Specifying the message class for EDI-formatted data" on page 6-15.
+For more information about specifying a message class, see "Specifying the message class for free-format data" on page 6-8 and "Specifying the message class for EDI-formatted data" on data.

-The default message class is determined by the EDI-formatted data.
+The default message class is determined by the EDI-formatted

-How you want to be charged for the messages that you send during this session.
+charge How you want to be charged for the messages that you send during this session.
 This is optional.